eladnava/redalert-android/README.md

 * Thanks to Ilana Badner for the Russian translation
 * Thanks to Rodolphe Moulin for the French translation
 * Thanks to Matteo Villosio for the Italian translation
-* Thanks to Nathan Allenberg for the Spanish translation
 * Thanks to David Halbani for the German translation
+* Thanks to Nathan Allenberg and Noam Hashmonai for the Spanish translation
 * Thanks to Eden Glant for the "Siren 1" and "Siren 2" sounds
+* Thanks to the developers of the Tzofar app for the map polygon data

 ## License